 There's no getting around it: this bag comes in at the bottom of the heap in nearly every one of our testing metrics.
-If the high price of premium down feathers is stopping you from enjoying cold weather camping, the Cosmic Down will keep you warm, but for a little more dough you can pick up the Rab Ascent 900, a bag that is appropriately light enough and more technically qualified for backpacking.
+If the high price of premium down feathers is stopping you from enjoying cold weather camping, the Cosmic Down will keep you warm, but is a bear to carry around in the backcountry.

 The Cosmic Down gets its loft from 33oz of 600 fill power down.

-With 33oz of 600 fill power duck down, the Cosmic Down earns a 6, putting it as warm as the super light Western Mountaineering Versalite, which costs $320 more and is almost two pounds lighter.
-The Cosmic Down beats the Nemo Sonic in warmth, but is much heavier, and less weather resistant.
-A draft collar and an effective draft tube help trap in heat and so does the narrow foot box.
+With 33 oz of 600 fill power duck down, the Cosmic Down is as warm as the super light Western Mountaineering Versalite, which costs $300 more and is almost two pounds lighter.
+A draft collar and an effective draft tube help trap in heat, and so does the narrow foot box.

 While not as comfortable for tossing and turning or stomach sleeping, a narrow cut reduces the uninsulated space in the bag, keeping the user warmer.
 While this bag's shell fabric compromises weather resistance, and low fill power down adversely affects packability, warmth is one metric where this budget-friendly bag still excels.

-At 4 lbs 1.5oz, the Cosmic 0 is the heaviest bag in our review, just .2oz heavier than one the warmest bags in the review, the Marmot Col. This is because of the relatively heavy shell materials and the 33oz of duck down needed to achieve the same warmth as lighter bags with higher quality down like the Western Mountaineering Versalite.
+At 4 lbs 1.5 oz, the Cosmic 0 is one of the heaviest bags in our review.
+This is because of the relatively heavy shell materials and the 33oz of duck down needed to achieve the same warmth as lighter bags with higher quality down like the Western Mountaineering Versalite.

 While thick and durable, the 50 denier ripstop shell adds lots of weight.
 The fill weight to material weight ratio on this bag is about 1:1, where on the Versalite, it's 3:1.
 This bag has a relatively poor warmth to weight ratio, and wouldn't be our first choice to lug into the mountains, but it's still lighter than many of the synthetic options out there.
 If you aren't hiking far, this Best Buy on a Tight Budget could be the ticket, especially if you're looking to save some Benjamins.